localstack/docs/content/en/get-started/_index.md

 {{< / command >}}

 #### Updates

 The LocalStack CLI also allows you to easily update the different components of LocalStack.
+To check the various options available for updating, run:

+{{< command >}}
+$ localstack update --help

+Usage: localstack update [OPTIONS] COMMAND [ARGS]...

+  Update LocalStack components

+Options:
+  --help  Show this message and exit.

+Commands:
+  all             Update all LocalStack components docker-images   Update container images LocalStack depends on localstack-cli  Update LocalStack CLI tools
+{{< / command >}}

 You can decide to update the CLI itself, the LocalStack Docker images, or all at once:

 {{< command >}}
-$ # Print the available commands
-$ localstack update
 $ # Update all components
 $ localstack update all
 $ # Only update the LocalStack docker images